Joel Chandler Harris

-Joel Chandler Harris (December 9, 1848 – July 3, 1908) was an American journalist, fiction writer, and folklorist best known for his collection of Uncle Remus stories.
+Joel Chandler Harris (December 9, 1848 – July 3, 1908) was an American journalist and folklorist best known for his collection of Uncle Remus stories.
 Born in Eatonton, Georgia, where he served as an apprentice on a plantation during his teenage years, Harris spent most of his adult life in Atlanta working as an associate editor at The Atlanta Constitution.

 Harris led two professional lives: as the editor and journalist known as Joe Harris, he supported a vision of the New South with the editor Henry W. Grady (1880–1889), which stressed regional and racial reconciliation after the Reconstruction era; as Joel Chandler Harris, fiction writer and folklorist, he wrote many 'Brer Rabbit' stories from the African-American oral tradition.

 Life

 Education: 1848–1862

 Joel Chandler Harris was born in Eatonton, Georgia, in 1848 to Mary Ann Harris, an Irish immigrant.
-His father, whose identity remains unknown, abandoned Mary Ann and the infant shortly after his birth.
+His father, whose identity remains unknown, abandoned Mary Ann shortly after Harris' birth.
 The parents had never married; the boy was named Joel after his mother's attending physician, Dr. Joel Branham.
 Chandler was the name of his mother's uncle.
 Harris remained self-conscious of his illegitimate birth throughout his life.

 A prominent physician, Dr. Andrew Reid, gave the Harris family a small cottage to use behind his mansion.
 Mary Harris worked as a seamstress and helped neighbors with their gardening to support herself and her son.
 She was an avid reader and instilled in her son a love of language: "My desire to write—to give expression to my thoughts—grew out of hearing my mother read The Vicar of Wakefield."

 Dr. Reid also paid for Harris' school tuition for several years.
 In 1856, Joe Harris briefly attended Kate Davidson's School for Boys and Girls, but transferred to Eatonton School for Boys later that year.
 He had an undistinguished academic record and a habit of truancy.
 Harris excelled in reading and writing, but was mostly known for his pranks, mischief, and sense of humor.
 Practical jokes helped Harris cloak his shyness and insecurities about his red hair, Irish ancestry, and illegitimacy, leading to both trouble and a reputation as a leader among the older boys.